SavoKos/game-portal/README.md

 ## Description

-Game portal is the place where you can search and discover your next favorite game.
-There are over 245 000 game titles.
-Sort and filter games by tags, genres, stores, developers.
-Read detailed reviews about games, find similar games and stores where you can purchase it.
+Game portal is the place where you can search and discover your next favorite game.<br>There are over 245 000 game titles. <br>Sort and filter games by tags, genres, stores, developers.<br>Read detailed reviews about games, find similar games and stores where you can purchase it.

 ## Built with